A complete failure of Trump's leadership

 But that didn't happen.
 Trump subverted their efforts at each step.
 The endless distractions and chaos from his Twitter account were devastating.
 There was no sustained effort from the White House to build legislative support for the bill or to sell the notion of an alternative health care system to the public.

 At most he used his social media pulpit to castigate and cajole congressional Republicans who were in fact trying to work around the obstacles he created.
 Without any kind of message or vision, voters didn't see any reason to rally around this plan -- and enough Republicans on the Hill heard the message loud and clear.
-His biggest speech during the final days of the legislative battles was a fiery campaign speech to the Boy Scouts.
+His biggest speech during the final days of the legislative battles was a fiery campaign one to the Boy Scouts.

 The sudden announcement about reversing the Obama administration's policy allowing transgender people to serve in the military shocked and stunned Washington right when senators were trying to vote.
-At the key moment of decision-making , the new White House communications director was doing his job in very new ways by engaging in "locker room talk" with a New Yorker reporter about the president's top advisers.
+At the key moment of decision-making, the new White House communications director was doing his job in very new ways by engaging in "locker room talk" with a New Yorker reporter about the President's top advisers.

 The truth is out.
 Nobody is in control of this show.